 There are three main qualities of resilience.

-- Commitment: Those of a resilient mindset have personal and professional goals, and stick with them.
+Those of a resilient mindset have personal and professional goals and stick with them.
 They maintain contact with people and participate in events during difficult times.

-- Personal Control: People who are resilient focus on events and situations they can control.
-They thus feel empowered and confident, and take action accordingly.
+People who are resilient focus on events and situations they can control.
+They feel empowered and confident and take action accordingly.

-As you can see, having a resilient mindset brings a very different and positive perspective to our daily reactions and thoughts.
-Why not take some time to reflect on how you responded to recent challenges?
-Can you identify either of these mindsets?
+As you can see, having a resilient mindset creates a different perspective on our daily reactions and thoughts.

 - Pursue unattainable goals.